 Japan is one of the safest countries in the world.
-While one should always use common sense and be aware, walking around is quite safe, even at night.
-Nevertheless, it's always important to take standard precautions in crowds and nightspots and to avoid areas where one may be isolated and feel unsafe.
+While expats should always use common sense and be aware, walking around is generally safe, even at night.
+Nevertheless, it's always important to take standard precautions in crowds and nightspots and to avoid isolated areas.

 Crime in Japan

-As with any other major tourist destination, pickpocketing in crowded spaces targeting tourists and foreigners occasionally occurs, particularly in Tokyo.
-Expats should take care of their passports and other valuables in airports and public transport areas.
+As with any other major tourist destination, pickpocketing in crowded spaces targeting tourists and foreigners occasionally occurs in Tokyo.
+Expats should take care of their passports and other valuables when in airports or on public transport.

-In particular, certain red-light and entertainment districts in Tokyo are often targeted by thieves.
+Thieves often target certain entertainment districts in Tokyo.
 Popular expat nightlife spots in Tokyo like Roppongi, as well as Shinjuku, Shibuya and Ikebukuro, have been flagged as high-risk for credit card fraud, assault and theft, as well as drink-spiking.
 Expats should be aware of their surroundings, take care of their possessions and not leave drinks unattended in these areas.

 Earthquakes in Japan